ankitects/anki-manual/src/searching.md

 special meaning in search.
 If you need to locate those characters in a search, you need to tell Anki not to treat them specially.
 This is called "escaping a character" and is primarily done by using double quotes and backslashes.

+- "or" and "and"
+  To search for the words "and" and "or" wrap them with double quotes.
+For example, `dog "and" cat` searches for "dog", "cat" and the word "and".

 - _Space_\
   To match something that includes spaces, enclose the `"entire term"` in double quotes.
 If it is a colon search, you also have the option to only quote the